Project Layer creation

 - Point cloud - allows selecting the point cloud used for mesh generation.

-Press start to begin mesh generation.
+Press start to begin mesh and texture generation.

 Sample Mesh and Textured mesh¶

 Digital Elevation Map Creation¶

 DEM or Digital Elevation Map is a 2.5D representation of the scanned area and it is created from the dense point cloud.
 It can be shaded with various options and used for all measurements (volume cannot be measured on any other layers).

 Before creating the DEM it is recommended to inspect and use the bounding box on the Dense point cloud.
 Bounding box is generated automatically after creating each dense point cloud and it can be changed or reset altogether at any time.